Westchester County, New York: Politics

 Additionally, Republicans remain competitive with Democrats in state and local elections.
 For instance, it voted for Republican George Pataki, by a margin of 23.07% against Democratic candidate, Carl McCall in the gubernatorial race of 2002, and by 26.22% in 1998.
 Pataki hails from Westchester; he previously served as mayor of Peekskill and represented part of the county in the state Assembly and state Senate prior to being elected governor.

 In 1998, County Executive Andrew Spano became just the second Democrat to hold the post in at least a half-century.
 In 2006, county legislator Andrea Stewart-Cousins defeated 20-year incumbent Nicholas Spano for a seat in the New York State Senate in a rematch of the 2004 race, which she had lost by only 18 votes.
 His brother, Assembly Member Mike Spano, switched parties in July 2007 to become a Democrat.
 District attorney Janet DiFiore also switched parties from Republican to Democratic in August 2007.
 In 2009, Republican Rob Astorino ousted three-term county executive Andy Spano, who had the endorsement of the New York Conservative Party, winning in a landslide.
 Astorino became the first Republican county executive since Andrew O'Rourke left the post in 1997.
 In 2011, the GOP broke the Democratic two-thirds majority in the county legislature by picking up two seats.
 However, two of the Democrats formed a coalition with the Republicans to control the board, with a Republican becoming vice-chair.
 In 2017 Democrats gained three seats to take outright control of the board.
 In 2019 Democrats gained two seats and in 2020 the last remaining Republican switched parties to become a Democrat.
 As of the 2021 elections the current composition is fifteen Democrats, one Republican and one Conservative.

 Westchester County was the home of U.S. Vice President Nelson Rockefeller, who occupied the Kykuit mansion near the hamlet of Pocantico Hills.

 The county is also home to 42nd U.S. President Bill Clinton and Secretary of State Hillary Clinton, who live in Chappaqua.
 Former First Lady Barbara Bush grew up in Rye.

-Former U.S. President Donald Trump owns a home in Bedford.
+U.S. President Donald Trump owns a home in Bedford.
 The 230-acre Seven Springs estate was acquired by Trump in 1996.